sealuzh/user-satisfaction/README.md

-# Combining App Rating and User Review Analysis to Measure the Relation between Code Quality and User Satisfaction
+# Combining App Rating and User Review Analysis to Estimate Code Quality and User Satisfaction
-## An Empirical Study on The Android Market

 This replication package offers the [raw data][raw] used for all the analysis carried out in the paper, as well the [Python scripts][python] used to compute and plot the results.